Pallabi Dhaka Division, Bangladesh Travel Guide

 Adventure activities are mainly found outside Dhaka.
 Plan a multi-day trip to the Sundarbans for wildlife safaris or head to Sylhet for trekking in tea gardens and waterfalls.

-Find Adventures HereEmphasize the National Parliament House (Louis Kahn), Star Mosque, Ahsan Manzil, and colonial buildings.
+Find Adventures HereEmphasize the National Parliament House (Louis Kahn), Star Mosque, Ahsan Manzil, and from the colonial era buildings.
 Visit Bangladesh National Museum and Shilpakala Academy for art and traditional crafts like Nakshi Kantha.

-Explore Cultural ToursThese interest-based routes permit you to customize your journey to match your specific passions, creating a memorable experience in Dhaka and beyond.
+Explore Cultural ToursThese interest-based routes permit you to customize your journey to match your specific passions, creating an unforgettable experience in Dhaka and further.

 Tailor your trip to fit your monetary comfort level and take advantage of seasonal offerings.